LinearTapeFileSystem/ltfs/.github/PULL_REQUEST_TEMPLATE.md

 ## Type of change

-Please delete options that are not relevant.
+Please delete items that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- This change requires a documentation update

 # Checklist: